 For the terrestrial environment, the revised methodology described herein attempts to identify primary, secondary, and tertiary habitat by the common habitat preferences and threats associated with the following taxonomic groups: birds, reptiles, amphibians, freshwater fishes, invertebrates, and mammals.
-These taxonomic groups are based on species identified through each region's State Wildlife Action Plan and available data using the IUCN Red List of Threatened Species database and Habitat Classification Scheme.
+These taxonomic groups are based on species identified through each region's territorial or State

+Wildlife Action Plan and available data using the IUCN Red List of Threatened Species database5 and Habitat Classification Scheme6.
 Primary, secondary, and tertiary habitats were identified using available land cover and other habitat-related datasets.
-Detailed information about exact species and datasets used can be found in the regional reports (Dobson et al. 2019; Dobson et al. 2020a-d) and Appendix A.3.
+Detailed information about exact species and datasets used for each region can be found in the regional reports (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b) and Appendix A.3.

-In the marine environment, the revised methodology aimed to identify marine habitat types that harbor significant biodiversity, such as coral reefs, seagrass beds, and coastal wetlands such as mangroves, where applicable.
+In the marine environment, the revised methodology aimed to identify nearshore marine habitat types that support significant biodiversity, such as coral reefs, seagrass beds, and coastal wetlands such as mangroves, where applicable.
 The Terrestrial and Marine Indices combine to create the Fish and Wildlife Index (Figure 8).